James11222/PyCosmoMMF/docs/basic_usage.md

 ```

 Another important optional argument in the `calc_structure_bools()` function is
-`Δ`.
-The default value is `Δ = 370` as used in
+`overdensity_threshold`.
+The default value is `overdensity_threshold = 370` as
+used in
 [Cautun et al. 2013](https://academic.oup.com/mnras/article/429/2/1286/1038906)
-but other values can be 200 or 500 corresponding to `R_200` or `R_500`. `Δ` is
+but other values can be 200 or 500 corresponding to `R_200` or `R_500`.
-the overdensity parameter, when clusters achieve a density greater than this
+`overdensity_threshold` is the overdensity parameter Δ, when clusters achieve an
-value, they are thought to be virialized/collapsed.
+average overdensity greater than this value, they are thought to be
+virialized/collapsed.

 The boolean filters for each structure type produced by `calc_structure_bools()`
 can be used to tag structures within a density field, the results of this can be